 It is possible to file a lawsuit against almost any party in Arizona for being responsible for the death of your relative.
 Anyone who breached a duty of care to your family member, resulting in his or her death, may be liable for your family’s related damages.
 You may have grounds to bring a claim against your loved one’s employer or the manufacturer of a dangerous or defective product.
 Other liable parties could include doctors, drivers, property owners, roadway maintenance crews, government entities and alcohol vendors.
 Multiple parties could share fault in a wrongful death as well.
 The identity of the party responsible for your close one’s death could change the rules and restrictions associated with your claim.
 If a doctor was responsible, for example, you might need to hire a medical expert to testify on your behalf.
 If the responsible party was the government, your family will need to navigate sovereign immunity laws.
 The Glendale personal injury attorneys at The Law Offices of John Phebus can help you with the specific rules relevant to your unique wrongful death claim.

 What Must Be Proven in a Wrongful Death Claim?

 The burden of proof during a wrongful death claim rests with the plaintiff – the filing party.
-As a surviving loved one, it will be your responsibility to prove the defendant’s fault for causing the decedent’s passing.
-The weight of proof during a wrongful death claim in Arizona is a preponderance of the evidence: the jury must decide the plaintiff’s claim is more likely to be true than not true.
+As a surviving relative, it will be your responsibility to prove the defendant’s fault for causing the decedent’s passing.
+The weight of proof is a preponderance of the evidence: the jury must decide the plaintiff’s claim is more likely to be true than not true.
 In general, this takes proof of four main elements.
-A wrongful death lawyer can help you with your burden of proof and the elements needed for a claim.
+A wrongful death lawyer from our law firm can help you with your burden of proof and the elements needed for a claim.